-A -1.
+A - 1.
 During each nine week grading period, there will be approximately eight inspections worth 100 points each.
 This point total represents 40% of the overall class grade.
-Guidelines for the awarding of points area as follows:
+Guidelines for the awarding of points are as follows:

 b.
 Cadets not in uniform will receive ONE point for their grade and will not be able to change the grade – NO EXCEPTIONS.

 c.
-Cadets that have an excused absence from school will be allowed to make up the uniform inspection on the day they return to school.
+Cadets that have an excused absence from school will be allowed to make up the uniform inspection on the following school day, unless it is a PT day.

 A - 2.
 The following standards will apply to all uniform inspections:

 a.
 Proper uniform - Complete uniform as shown on the current training schedule.
-The uniform must be clean, neat and pressed / dry cleaned.
+The uniform must be clean, neat and pressed.

 b.
 Brass - All accouterments must be properly placed and cleaned/shined.

 c.
 Hair - Male cadets will have their hair off their ears and collar and be clean shaven.
-Female cadets will have their hair above the collar.
+Female cadets will have their hair above the bottom of the collar.

 d.
-Footwear - Will be clean, polished, and have edge dressing applied.
+Footwear - Will be clean, polished, shoe strings tucked in, and have edge dressing applied.

 e.
-Military bearing - Cadets will attain the proper position in ranks.
+Military bearing - Cadets will attain the proper position while in ranks (no slouching, looking around).
 There will be no talking, gum chewing or movement during inspection.

 f.
-Knowledge - Each cadet will respond to at least three questions from the course areas of study, in-ranks inspection questions or other areas as selected by the Instructor.
+Knowledge - Each cadet will respond to at least two questions from the course areas of study, in-ranks inspection questions or other areas as selected by the Cadre.